 Everything in FireFall can be upgraded, from the Battleframes to the weapons.
 While signature weapons for each frame are fixed, they can be customized through a gun paper-doll system to add unique secondary fire modes such as triple-shot or nova-cannon for the Assault plasma rifle.
 Batteframes can also be customized by slotting various active and passive modules into their frames and backpack power plants.
 Frames are also customizable via the Warpaint system to provide several zones of colourization and, in the future, decals and adornments.

-Frames can be levelled, each has its own set of ranks.
+Frames can be leveled, each has its own set of ranks.
 Additional ranks allow players to slot in higher rank modules for different perks.

 Engine & Technology